 THE SQUAT SHRIMP IN THE WILD

-In East Africa Squat Shrimp are usually seen around Haddon’s Carpet Anemone (Stichodactyla haddoni) although on occasion they are also seen on the Adhesive Anemone (Cryptodendrum adhaesivum).
+In East Africa Squat Shrimp are usually seen around Haddon’s Carpet Anemone (Stichodactyla haddoni) although on occasion they are also seen on the Adhesive Anemone (Cryptodendrum adhaesivum) and on the Bubble-tip anemone.
 Haddons’s Carpet anemone is usually on the substrate and the Squat Shrimp seem to prefer it when the host is on the substrate.
 The Adhesive Anemone is not always on the substrate and often positions its self on corals and we have only seen the Squat Shrimp on or around them when they are on the substrate.

 There are usually five to eight on an anemone but on one large Adhesive Anemone we once saw around forty spread around the anemone.
 They often sit just off the anemone and will scamper back onto the anemone or underneath it if they feel threatened.
 At night one finds them further away from the anemone.